akick31/FCFB-Ref-Bot/README.md

    + your repository name and copy and paste that into the logRepository section of the config file.
 For example, for me it was "akick31/FCFB-Score-Logs"

-10. In Github, go to your profile settings->Developer settings->OAuth Apps-> Generate your token
+10. In Github, go to your profile settings->Developer settings->Personal Access Tokens-> Generate your token

 11. Once everything is all set up, run "python3 FCFBRefBot.py".
 Do not post your config